alan3737/alan3737/README.md

 - 👋 Hi, I’m @Alan
 - 👀 I’m interested in App and Web development.
-- 🌱 I’m currently learning to create websites.
+- 🌱 I’m currently looking for a full time job
-- 💞️ I’m looking to collaborate on app development.
+- 💞️ Below are some of my personal projects that I have worked on
 - 📫 How to reach me ...

 <!---